Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 ## Colour Scheme

 The colour scheme for the site was based off colours which evoke the emotions typically associated to health and wellnes and physical activity.
-Colours can be seen to similar to well know fitness brands like Anytime Fitness, Orange Theory, Fitness First and others.
+Colours can be seen to be similar to well know fitness brands like Anytime Fitness, Orange Theory, Fitness First and others.
+Whilst the colors below were not the original colours planned for the site, while keeping to the colour palettes I reviewed, I wanted to offer a higher contrast for the viewer for the text based sections of the site and so opted to change out the Dark tone grey colours for the background paired with the yellow tone font colour and lighten it to use a higher contrasting black or white font colour where the higher contrast would make sections both stand out and be easier on the eye for the user.

-------------- Enter colour palette here -----------------------

-## Font Choice

-I chose the roboto and Lato as they are two of the most popular fonts currently used and having familiarity in the site can help build a sense of trust in the user.
-I had experimented with other fonts but found that the two complimented each other well and givent that there is not a great deal of text through the site, the fonts felt easy on the eye to avoid any strain for the user.

 - #5C0F3E
 - #FFA500